wjzhengsh/blockchain/certificates.md

   - Sydney: [aus01.blockchain.ibm.com.cert ![External link icon](images/external_link.svg "External link icon")](https://public-certs.us-south.ibm-blockchain-5-prod.cloud.ibm.com/aus01.blockchain.ibm.com.cert "aus01.blockchain.ibm.com.cert")
 - [TLS Cert for Enterprise Plan ![External link icon](images/external_link.svg "External link icon")](https://public-certs.us-south.ibm-blockchain-5-prod.cloud.ibm.com/3.secure.blockchain.ibm.com.rootcert)

-All {{site.data.keyword.blockchainfull_notm}} Platform networks use server side TLS, in which the network needs to authenticate your clients.
+All {{site.data.keyword.blockchainfull_notm}} Platform networks use server-side TLS, in which the network needs to authenticate your clients.
 Enterprise Plan networks can also enable mutual TLS, in which the client and the server authenticate each other, to further secure your applications.
 Client-side TLS certificates (for mutual TLS) are issued by the client CA and are unique to your network.
 If you use an Enterprise Plan network, it is recommended that you enable mutual TLS.
 For more information about mutual TLS, see these [mutual TLS instructions](/docs/services/blockchain/v10_dashboard.html#ibp-dashboard-mutual-tls).

 ### Retrieving domain name from TLS certificates
 {: #managing-certificates-retrieve-domain}